silverfox0000/Wavelink/README.rst

     :target: https://github.com/PythonistaGuild/Wavelink/commits/main
     :alt: Maintenance

-To use this fork, build it:

-- pip install build
-- git apply patches/Wavelink-Disnake.patch
-- python -m build

 Wavelink is a robust and powerful Lavalink wrapper for `Discord.py <https://github.com/Rapptz/discord.py>`_.
 Wavelink features a fully asynchronous API that's intuitive and easy to use with built in Spotify Support and Node Pool Balancing.